Pomeranian Immigrants in America, Brazil, South Africa, and Other Places

 - Freeman, Samuel.
 The Emigrant's Hand Book and Guide to Wisconsin: Comprising Information Respecting Agricultural and Manufacturing Employment, Wages, Climate, Population &C.; Sketch of Milwaukee, the Queen City of the Lakes, Its Rise and Progress, Business and Population, List of Public Officers, with a Full and Accurate Table of Statistical Information of That and Other Ports on Lake Michigan : Also Table of Routes from New-York, Boston, &C., to Milwaukee, Racine and Kenosha; List of Steamboats &C., and Other General Information to Emigrants.
 La Crosse, Wis: Brookhaven Press, 1998.

 - The German-Americans: An Ethnic Experience.
+Adams, W Paul, Max Kade German-American Center, Bloomington, IN, 1993.
 History of Germans in America.
-(In English)

 - Gruenwald, Myron E. Baltic Teutons: Pioneers of America's Frontier.
 Hubertus, Wisconsin: Gayle Gruenwald O'Connell, 1998.
 Life of the Pomeranian pioneers in America.